-There are a number of commercial cleaners available that may help with removing various odors from wood.
+There are many commercial cleaners available that may help with removing various odors from wood.
 For instance, pet stains are particularly difficult to remove from wood, such as wood floors.
 Commercial cleaners specifically suited for this purpose are probably the best choice for pet odors.
 However, you might also try wiping the wood with a cloth dipped with a small amount of ammonia.
 Use a second cloth dampened with clean water to wash off the ammonia, but take care to keep the joints and edges of the stock dry.
 Keep your water fresh, and make sure you work in a well-ventilated area.
 This technique works particularly well on smoke odors.

 1:24 Olive Oil and Vinegar

 Another simple but often effective wood cleaner used with success is a solution of one part olive oil to 24 parts white vinegar.
-This equates to two teaspoons olive oil per pint of vinegar.
+This equates to two teaspoons of olive oil per pint of vinegar.
 Use the mixture from a spray bottle, and be sure to shake the bottle frequently.

 Newspaper and Charcoal

 Another idea for removing odors from drawers include using newspaper and charcoal, both terrific odor absorbers.
 Wad up a considerable amount of newspaper and fill the drawer or box with newspaper wads and charcoal briquettes.
-Leave the absorbent materials in the drawer for about a week before removing and replacing with new charcoal and newspaper.
+Leave the absorbent materials in the drawer for about a week before removing and replacing it with new charcoal and newspaper.
 After a couple of weeks, the smell should be much improved.